 The major aims of Dr. Hsieh’s research is to study naturally arising T cell receptor repertoires developing in normal environments compared with genetically altered environments predisposed to autoimmune disease.

-Hunstad, David, M.D., Assistant Professor of Pediatrics and Molecular Microbiology; Director, Infectious Diseases Fellowship Program, Division of Infectious Diseases
+Hunstad, David, M.D., Associate Professor of Pediatrics and Molecular Microbiology; Director, Infectious Diseases Fellowship Program, Division of Infectious Diseases

 Pathobiology Research Unit